 """

-variable under given threshold.
+:class:`numpy.integer`-like variable under the specified threshold.

 Parameters